alok760/alok760.github.io/_posts/2016-06-08-example-content.md

 ---
-title:        "Sample Post"
+title:        "Make Your own Smart Speak with SUSI.AI"
-description:  "A short description of the page's content"
+description:  "Learn to make your own smart speaker with a raspberry pi"
 image:        "http://placehold.it/400x200"
-author:       "Jhonathan"
+author:       "Alok"
 ---

 An h1 header